Quainton Road railway station: Wotton Tramway

 A complex arrangement of sidings, level crossings and a turntable were the only link between the Wotton Tramway and the Aylesbury and Buckingham Railway at Quainton Road.

 With a railway now running near the boundary of the Wotton House estate at Quainton Road, the 3rd Duke decided to open a small-scale agricultural railway to connect the estate to the railway.
 The line was intended purely for the transport of construction materials and agricultural produce, and not passengers.
-The line was to run roughly southwest from Quainton Road to a new railway station near Wotton Underwood.
-Just west of the station at Wotton the line split.
-One section would run west to Wood Siding near Brill.
-A short stub called Church Siding would run northwest into the village of Wotton Underwood itself, terminating near the parish church, and a 1-mile 57 chain (1 mile 1,254 yards; 2.8 km) siding would run north to a coal siding near Kingswood.
+The line was to run roughly south-west from Quainton Road to a new railway station near Wotton Underwood.
+Just west of the station at Wotton the line split: one section would run west to Wood Siding near Brill; a short stub called Church Siding would run north-west into the village of Wotton Underwood itself, terminating near the parish church, and a one mile 57 chain (one mile 1,254 yards; 2.8 km) siding would run north to a coal siding near Kingswood.

 He extended it soon afterwards to provide a passenger service to the town of Brill, and the tramway was converted to locomotive operation, known as the Brill Tramway.
 All goods to and from the Brill Tramway passed through Quainton Road, making it relatively heavily used despite its geographical isolation, and traffic increased further when construction began on Ferdinand de Rothschild's mansion of Waddesdon Manor.
 The plan of extending the Brill Tramway to Oxford, which would have made Quainton Road a major junction station, was abandoned.

 Instead, the Aylesbury and Buckingham Railway and the Brill Tramway were absorbed by London's Metropolitan Railway (MR), which already operated the line from Aylesbury to London.
 The MR rebuilt Quainton Road and re-sited it to a more convenient location, allowing through running between the Brill Tramway and the Aylesbury and Buckingham Railway.
 When the Great Central Railway (GCR) from the north of England opened, Quainton Road became a significant junction at which trains from four directions met, and by far the busiest of the MR's rural stations.